Number of Guests to Bring to the Ceremony

 Graduate Information Card

 All graduates will get a “graduate information card” which you will hand to the name reader as you begin to walk across the stage.
 This card will be handed out to graduates at the beginning of the morning rehearsal.
 Your name will be read from this card—not from the program.
-Please fill the card out completely (both sides), printing your name legibly (see samples).
-Include the exact name of the degree(s) or certificate program(s).
+This card will have some information pre-filled but you will need to fill out certain sections yourself.
+(See samples).
 Do not include honors or other information as they will not be announced; honors are only printed on the program.

 Students who cannot attend the rehearsal must arrive early in the evening to fill out a card at the Check-In Table before going to line up.

 Disabilities Accommodations for Graduates Participating in the Ceremony

-Any graduate needing special accommodations for him/herself due to a physical or mobile disability must inform the Office of Student Services at 256-7363 two weeks prior to the event.
+Any graduate needing special accommodations for him/herself due to a physical or mobile disability must inform the Office of Student Services at 256-7363 at least three weeks prior to the event.
 No special accommodations will be made for family members or guests of graduates.
-Reserved seating or special arrangements for the graduate who needs special accommodations.
 The rehearsal on Friday morning is highly recommended for any graduate needing special accommodations.

 Procession of Graduates

 Graduates will process/march from the Quad (or possibly Glade) and walk toward the Green Lawn in front of the 2200 Life Science Building.
 Two faculty members and the valedictory speaker(s) will lead the march.

 After the ceremony, graduates will march out down the middle of the aisle following the Board of Trustees and faculty.

 A professional photographer will be onsite to take pictures during the ceremony.
 Each graduate will be photographed as they receive their diploma from the President and individually after exiting the stage.
 Graduates are not required to purchase these pictures; these are optional.